LinhNC/linhgo/content/posts/basic-n8n-introduce-overview/index.en.md

     enable: false
 ---

-Here is an overview of **n8n**, a powerful workflow automation tool that allows you to connect various applications and services seamlessly.
-This guide will introduce you to n8n, its features, installation methods, and a simple example workflow.
+The overview of n8n, a powerful workflow automation tool that allows you to connect various applications and services seamlessly.
 <!--more-->